ASK KNOX

 What Changed and Why It Matters Now

-Twelve months ago, this landscape did not exist in usable form.
+Two years ago, this landscape did not exist in usable form.
 Runway had early versions.
 Veo was in research preview.
 HeyGen existed but without reliable API access.
 Sora was a demo video.

 The capability compounding that has happened between 2024 and 2026 has moved AI video from "interesting experiments" to "production-grade content pipeline component."
 The operators who internalize this now — who build routing logic, quality validation, and cost discipline into their video pipelines today — will have infrastructure that compounds while their competitors are still manually exporting clips from consumer tools.